 are competent in the arts of speaking and listening, making formal presentations, demonstrating to others and participating in debate.

 We plan and deliver phonics using the Read, Write Inc Phonics Programme alongside the National Curriculum.
 This is from Reception through to Year Two until the children have completed the programme.
+Children in Reception start off with a twenty minutes daily phonics session from Septemer - December and then this builds up to forty-five minutes by the end of the year.
+Children in Key Stage One have a forty-five minute daily phonics session.

 We use the National Curriculum to teach skills throughout Key Stage One, and skills based progression maps are used to inform planning.